• Home

 Overhead close-up photo of a halved pumpkin muffin in a muffin pan showcasing the inside texture of the muffin and the large melted chocolate chunks.

-How to make the best pumpkin chocolate chip muffins recipe👇
+How to make the best pumpkin chocolate chip muffins recipe and video👇

 Overhead landscape photo of pumpkin chocolate chip muffins in a muffin pan with roughly chopped dark chocolate and cinnamon sugar strewn on top of the pan.